IvanDLar/MOVU-Docs/wiki/User Stories.md

 When selecting to pay in a car, I will have the option to choose between multiple payment methods through a simple click.
 This together with stripe will allow users to select their payment methods and do everything within the platform.

-1. By selecting payment method I will be able to enter my personal information.
+1. V111 Be able to select from a variety of payment methods.
+  - Py - Payments
+2. V112 Submit personal information in order to make the payment.
+  - PY - Payments
-2. A stripe component will be rendered to make the payment
+3. V113 A stripe component will be rendered to make the payment
+  - PY - Payments
-3. If successful, modify database.
+4. V114 If successful, modify database.
 If an error occurs, show it to the user.
+  - PY - Payments
+  - DB - DataBase

 **Priority**: Medium